TianTianZhao/AnonyDual/README.md

 - $N_{i,p}(u)$ are the rational B-spline basis functions;
 - $p$ is the degree of the curve;
 - $u$ is the parameter that controls the shape of the curve.

+#### A.1.2 the NURBS fitting process
+Algorithm 1 is the organ contour processing procedure, while Algorithm 2 is the dual point cloud fitting process.
 # Algorithm 1: NURBS Fitting for Initial Contours

 ## **Input**: